Bermuda - Grit Forage Grass Seed

-Under good growing conditions hulled bermuda seed will create a faster established pasture.
+Barenbrug continues to bring products that increase quality and yield to the industry, and Grit™ forage bermudagrass blend is no outlier.
+With quick establishment, early production, and many other desirable traits, Grit will bring added profitability to your acres.
+Under good growing conditions Grit bermuda seed will create a faster established pasture.
 Bermuda common pasture grass has an average analysis of 10% protein and 50% TDN.
-For pastures plant 10 to 15 lbs/acre between March to July in a well prepared seed bed.
+For pastures plant 12 to 15 lbs/acre between March to July in a well prepared seed bed.

 Hay can be harvested at 4 to 6 week intervals.
 Responds well to high levels of Nitrogen fertilizer.
 Add lime at pH below 5.5.
 Apply nitrogen after each cutting.
 The seed is very small, and needs daily temperatures above 60 degrees for best germination.